Payroll analysis platform

 2. Employers must disclose pay disparities.

-Companies with over 150 employees must report and publish the following from June 2026 (companies with 150-249 must report every 3 years and +250 must report annually):
+Companies with over 100 employees must report and publish the following from June 2026:

-The average pay difference between genders in complementary and variable components
+The average wage difference between genders in complementary and variable components

-The median pay difference between genders in complementary and variable components
+The median wage difference between genders in complementary and variable components

 The proportion of female and male employees receiving complementary or variable components

-The proportion of female and male employees in each pay quartile
+The proportion of female and male employees in each wage quartile

-The pay difference between genders per category of employees, divided by regular pay and complementary or variable components
+The wage difference between genders per category of employees, divided by regular pay and complementary or variable components

 3. Consequences of non-compliance with the directive.